rauc/rauc/docs/basic.rst

 In RAUC, any partition, full device or volume that can be updated is a *slot*.

-To let RAUC know which slots exists on the board that should be handled, the slots must be configured in a *system configuration file*.
+To let RAUC know which slots exist on the board that should be handled, the slots must be configured in a *system configuration file*.
 This file is the central instance that tells RAUC how to handle the board, which bootloader to use, which custom scripts to execute, etc.